cewing/training.python_web/source/presentations/week03.rst

 .. class:: small

-A textual description of your mashup.
+A textual description of your mashup (README.txt).
   What data sources did you scan, what tools did you use, what is the outcome you wanted to create?

 .. class:: small

-Your source code.
+Your source code (mashup.py).
   Give me an executable python script that I can run to get output.

 .. class:: small

 Any instructions I need.
-  If I need instructions beyond 'python myscript.py' to get the right output, let me know.
+  If I need instructions beyond 'python mashup.py' to get the right output, let me know.